johnnycyberseed/ibm-zk/pages/IMS DB.md

 - Presents a hierarchical database model to users
 - Features
 	- backup/recovery of database
-- # The Data Model of a database
+- # The Data Model of a Database
 	- Defined in a [[IMS/DBD]]
 	- Each layer of the hierarchy is referred to as a "segment"
 		- Top-level is the Root Segment (or "Level 1")